kjpflores-cell/Anlysis-Impact-of-Air-Pollution-on-Mental-Health/Report_PollutionMentalHealth_README.md.txt

 ---

+## ✅ Conclusion
+Air pollution (NO₂) appears to have a measurable impact on sleep duration, which can influence mental well-being.
+Further studies with larger datasets are recommended.

+---

 ## 🚀 Next Steps
 - Expand analysis using **SQL** for advanced queries
 - Build a **Tableau dashboard** for interactive data storytelling